Peretz83/Full-Stack/Node_final_project/README.md

 ## Please note in my Models I have provided an example of JOI just as a reference that I know how to use JOI validation.

--USERS: 3 end-points for (POST register, POST login, GET myUser)
+- USERS: 3 end-points for (POST register, POST login, GET myUser)

 - Business CARD: All crud complete.